21 SECRETS summer studios 2019

-Our inaugural 21 SECRETS Summer Studios 2018 was a huge hit last year so we’re doing it again!!!
-This brand new program was designed to inspire and support artists in keeping our art-journaling practice fresh, fun, and totally do-able no matter what season.
+The 21 SECRETS Summer Studio program was designed to inspire and support artists in keeping our art-journaling practice fresh, fun, and totally do-able no matter what season.

 And — because it’s more fun to create in community, there’s a private Facebook group dedicated to each Summer Studio where you can share your work, receive feedback, and mingle with your peers.

 The Summer Studio is no longer available for purchase.

 - Eleven Mini-Lessons.
 Each mini-lesson consists of three videos (Introduction, Instruction, & Additional Information).

 - A downloadable eBook that is yours to keep.
 All 11 lessons are in one gorgeous, downloadable eBook.
 If you purchase the bundle you receive 22 lessons!